Bhaskar Oru Rascal Review: Scores Pretty Well As A Family Entertainer, But..

 Script & Direction

 The script of the film has been penned by director Siddique himself.
-The story of the film has everything in to to qualify for a cute little family entertainer.
+The story of the film has everything in it to qualify for a cute little family entertainer.
 The father-son and mother-daughter relationship have been etched well.
 So are the cases of the sequences showcasing the romantic angle between Bhaskar and Anu.
 However, the writer in him could have cut short some of the skit like comedies and the messy stuffs in the last portions of the films, which definitely lacked any logic.

 Meanwhile, Siddique has packaged the film in a neat and colourful manner, which will appeal well to the family audiences.
 He is in complete control of the movie, especially in the the first half of the film, smartly playing with small but impactful twists that the film has to offer.
 However, the film-maker in him hurried through some of the portions in the second half and some of the sudden transitions in the genre and the storyline looked unconvincing.